Common CNC router mistakes and how to avoid them

 Performing proper maintenance

-As with any high-powered technical machine, CNC routers need to be cleaned and maintained on a regular basis in order to ensure continual functionality.
+As with any high-powered technical machine, CNC routers need to be cleaned and maintained regularly to ensure continual functionality.
 If not properly maintained, dirt, dust, and debris can build up in the machine and cause errors in operation.

 Making sure your router is in working shape before every use will help achieve the best result and will save you from wasting time and scrap on rerunning projects.